ynoproject/ynolocations/README.md

 - Define a location as being excluded from the Yume 2kki Explorer/Navigator (for locations that should not be part of the world tree, such as Urotsuki's Room, minigames or endings)
 - If the world is used as part of a Time Trial badge, it needs to be listed, as it will be used as the name of the category in the Rankings

-The Korean and Chinese location configurations are duplicate of the Japanese one (no difference at all, as the Japanese names and Japanese wiki are used), and must be updated each time the Japanese configuration needs to be edited.
+The Korean and Chinese location configurations are duplicates of the Japanese one (no difference at all, as the Japanese names and Japanese wiki are used), and must be updated each time the Japanese configuration needs to be edited.

 ## Related Links